Florida student suing over ‘Don’t Say Gay’ uses curly hair as commencement speech code

 “Those who we give our power to are the reason I have to stand here and talk about my hair during my graduation speech,” he added in a dig at Florida lawmakers.

-Florida Gov. Ron DeSantis (R) in late March signed into law the controversial Don’t Say Gay, which limits discussion of sexuality and sexual orientation in classrooms.
+Republican Florida Gov. Ron DeSantis in late March signed into law the controversial Don’t Say Gay legislation, which limits discussion of sexuality and sexual orientation in classrooms.

 Several other states, including New Jersey and Louisiana, have introduced similar legislation.